 The AEU offers a huge range of training and conferences to build member skills and knowledge.
 Click here to view what's coming up.

-Established regular meetings with the principal?
+For schools members: have you established regular meetings with the principal?

 If you work in a school, holding regular meetings with your principal is a great way to discuss changes or developments that impact on working conditions.